radlfabs/flexcv/README.md

 First, clone this repository.

-To use `flexcv` you will need Python v 3.10 or v3.11.
+To use `flexcv` you will need Python 3.10 or 3.11.
 Some dependencies are not yet compatible with Python version 3.12.
 As soon as they update their compatibility we can support Python 3.12 as well.

 ##### Using conda